theroshanron/facebook_ads_marketing_mastery/notes.md

 - "Creative" is the Ad world's term for multimedia, such as images and videos.
 - "copy" and "creative" determines the click through rate of your ads.
 This

+## Ideation or steps to write ads
+- Identify the product's benefits and it's audience concerns.
+- Write a pitch addressing each
+- Make the pitch concise and compelling
+- List out every concern that audience might have the
+- Articulate the problem, solution and benefits of the product
+- Highlight your differentiation
+- Ask a pressing Question - Ask questions that creates curiosity
+- Make value props to audiences
+  - They should find it relatable and what they are looking for
+  - Add details relevant and important to themselves
+  - Powerful
+- Placing the product explanation at the beginning is better because readers skim the first few words of an Add
+- Always brainstorm value props and concerns